 Quantum Technology is a key future emerging technology.
 QuTech is at the forefront of research and development in quantum technology.
-QuTech currently has three research & technology roadmaps, closely cross connected by the development of corresponding quantum software, shared development, and education of future quantum technology experts.
+QuTech has research & technology roadmaps, closely cross connected by the development of corresponding quantum software, shared development, and education of future quantum technology experts.

 QuTech needs great students with the drive and talent to help us accelerate the effort to build a quantum computer and a large-scale quantum Internet.

 QuTech Academy is the first in mainland Europe to offer a targeted program in the area of Quantum Technology and Quantum Information.

 Quantum science has entered a transformational phase from university-based research to engineering-driven technologies.
 Seemingly fundamental limitations of quantum systems have recently been overcome.
 Although significant challenges remain available to create further scientific breakthroughs, we have also reached the point where quantum science is ready for engineering.

 The Netherlands has an innovative ecosystem in the high-tech industry supply chain.
 In the Netherlands a well-trained and talented human capital pool is already present and can be further expanded towards this future technology.
 The very first quantum technology startups and SMEs addressing these markets are already sprouting.